-The preliminary assessment of these items involved the exterior inspection only, as due to access constraints interiors access was not possible.
-An assessment will be undertaken to determine significance in accordance with REMM NAH10 prior to impacting activities commencing.
-Archival recording would be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006), as per REMM NAH01.
+The preliminary assessment of these items involved the exterior inspection only, as due to access constraints interior access was not possible.
+In accordance with REMM NAH10 an assessment has been undertaken to determine significance prior to impacting activities commencing for all items as shown in Table 6.

+Archival recording will be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006), as per REMM NAH01 for all confirmed heritage items.